dpapathanasiou/simple-graph/README.md

 ### Example

-Dropping into a python shell, we can create and connect people from the early days of [Apple Computer](https://en.wikipedia.org/wiki/Apple_Inc.).
+Dropping into a python shell, we can create, [upsert](https://en.wiktionary.org/wiki/upsert), and connect people from the early days of [Apple Computer](https://en.wikipedia.org/wiki/Apple_Inc.).
 The resulting database will be saved to a SQLite file named `apple.sqlite`:

 ```
 >>> apple = "apple.sqlite"